blueshysky/ITMS578-webscrapping/README.md

 # ITMS 478-578 Final Project

-The objective of this github repository is to develop a simple webscrapping program to take data from Reddit and Twitter using their API.
+The objective of this github repository is to develop a simple webscrapping program to get data from Reddit and Twitter and post it into a .csv file.

 ## create-env.sh